Understanding My Wife’s Pain: A Husband’s Guide to Empathy

 In Summary

-To show up for your wife in her times of pain fully means standing there, listening without reprieve, giving comfort and reassurance if at all possible, seeking further help if needed, and only then building intimacy over the long haul.
+To show up for your wife in her times of pain means standing there, listening without reprieve, giving comfort and reassurance if at all possible, seeking further help if needed, and only then building intimacy over the long haul.
 Empathy, caring, and effort make you a trusted confidante and shelter in any storm.
 You travel through this life as one by choosing each day to listen rather than to fix.

 It is the connection that knows you are loved just as you are; that is powerful medicine for a woman’s heart.